Management keeps close watch on liquid asset availability and performance.

 Accounts Receivable are monies customers owe sellers for goods or services sold and delivered but not yet paid for by the customer.
 The only companies in business that do not have accounts receivable are the rare companies that always sell on a "cash only" basis..
 Accounts Receivable legitimately belong to the Current Assets category because they should convert to cash in the near term, typically within 30 days or less.

-The challenge for management with Accounts Receivable is to prevent accounts due from slipping beyond the stated due period or, worse, having to be written off as bad debt.
+The Accounts Receivable challenge for management is to prevent accounts due from slipping beyond their due period or, worse, having to be written off as bad debt.
 In fact most companies expect they will never collect a small percentage of their Accounts Receivable.
 In the interest of reporting accuracy, they recognize this reality by carrying an account Allowance for Doubtful Accounts."

 Measuring Liquid Assets For the Near Term